tendermint/tendermint/docs/architecture/adr-template.md

 ## Decision

-> This section explains all of the details of the proposed solution, including implementation details.
+> This section records the decision that was made.
-> It should also describe affects / corollary items that may need to be changed as a part of this.
-> If the proposed change will be large, please also indicate a way to do the change to maximize ease of review.
-> (e.g. the optimal split of things to do between separate PR's)
+> It is best to record as much info as possible from the discussion that happened.
+This aids in not having to go back to the Pull Request to get the needed information.

 ## Detailed Design